nilsramsperger/docker-nodebb/README.md

 May be you are using preexisting named volumes or host volumes.
 If so, make sure redis can access them.
 Anyway, fresh named volumes is the preferred way.

+### Problem

+Something went wrong while updating to a newer version of NodeBB.
+Now the forum is broken.

+### Solution

+* Delete the container.
+* Restore the volumes, using the backups you created before updating.
+* Create a new container using the `create` command from the install section with a fixed image version.
+  * Append the version number of the previously used image to the image name.
+  * For example: `nilsramsperger/nodebb:v1.13.0`